-The city is also especially gay-friendly with a small, but noteworthy collection of gay bars clustered around Rodhuspladsen, the city hall square in the center.
-In fact, Denmark itself was the first country in the world to legalize same-sex unions back in 1989 and has since legalized same-sex marriage in 2012.
-Copenhagen is also known for its annual Pride celebration in August.
-This event is filled with drag performances, discussions related to LGBT issues, short films, parties, and of course a pride parade that had over 20,000 people participating and more than 120,000 spectators in 2014.
+The city—much like the country as a whole—is notably gay-friendly, with a small but vibrant collection of gay bars clustered around Rådhuspladsen, the city hall square in the center.
+In fact, Denmark was the first country in the world to legalize same-sex unions in 1989, and it followed by legalizing same-sex marriage in 2012.
+Copenhagen is also known for its annual Pride celebration each August, a lively event featuring drag performances, discussions on LGBTQ+ issues, short films, parties, and, of course, a sizable pride parade.
+The city's welcoming spirit and progressive history make it a haven for the LGBTQ+ community, where inclusivity and celebration are woven into its cultural fabric.

 Table of Contents